 IV.
-EXOTIC HIGGS POTENTIAL AND EXOTIC HIGGS/Z/TOP DECAYS (YAQUAN, ZHAO)
+EXOTIC HIGGS POTENTIAL AND EXOTIC HIGGS/Z/TOP DECAYS

-The exploration of novel physics phenomena may manifest through the exotic decay channels of the Higgs boson, Z boson and top quark.
-Especially, it may explain the dynamics of generic Higgs portal or some exotic effective operators.
+The novel physics phenomena may manifest through the exotic decay channels of the Higgs boson, Z boson and top quark.
+Especially, it may reveal the structure of the Higgs portal, generic Higgs potential or new effective operators.
 The research effort devoted to investigating Higgs/Z/top exotic decays will effectively improve the precision of the coupling measurements for relevant particles and will constitute an indispensable element of the scientific agenda for the prospective Higgs factories.
-These capacities could be significantly enhanced with the introduction of cutting-edge machine learning technologies [43, 44].
-In the following sections, we will review some representative investigations for the relevant exotic decays.
+These capacities could be significantly enhanced with the introduction of cutting-edge machine learning technologies [31, 32].
+In the following sections, we will review some representative investigations for the relevant exotic decays of Higgs, Z boson and top quark.